viseztrance/.bash.d/README.md

 dnf install autojump hstr
 ```

+Source private and machine specific scripts from `~/.bash.custom`.

 ## License

 This package is licensed under the MIT license and/or the Creative Commons Attribution-ShareAlike.